-How much flying we get during the UK winter varies considerably from year to year.
-Some years there’s very little flying to be had from November through to February due to unrelenting low pressure systems bringing wet and windy weather.
+How much flying we paraglider and hang glider pilots get during the UK winter varies considerably from year to year.
+Some years there's very little flying to be had from November through to February due to unrelenting low pressure systems bringing wet and windy weather.
 Other winters we fly a lot.
-This is usually when high pressure is more often in charge, blessing us with drier – although often colder – weather and lighter winds.
+This is usually when high pressure is more often in charge, blessing us with drier - although often colder - weather and lighter winds.

 The only thermals we find tend to be the kind we might wear, rather than the ones we'd like to lift us skywards.
 But despite the weak solar heating, thermic winter days do exist!
 The trick is to spot such a special day coming, then to know where to go, and when, so you don't spend hours waiting in a chilly breeze.

 The soaring weather forecasts for Saturday 21 January 2017 were looking good for flying in the south east of England.
-The wind strength was forecast to be a bit strong for full-size paragliders to start then easing to soarable levels from around midday.
+The wind strength was forecast to be a bit strong for full-size paragliders to begin with—ideal for mini wings and hang gliders—then easing to soarable levels from around midday.
 The wind direction was forecast to start E, or even ENE more inland, but soon veered to SE in the afternoon, going more south at the end of the day.
 So, looking good for Southern High & Over or Beachy Head near Eastbourne.

-The 9am RASP sounding forecast for Herstmonceux (the red station near Hailsham) showed two important temperature inversions.
+The 09:00 AM RASP¹ sounding forecast for Herstmonceux (the red station near Hailsham) showed two important temperature inversions.
 The first was the common low-level inversion that often forms near the ground during the winter (anything from a hundred to about a thousand feet deep).
 This forms because the cold ground cools the layer of air above it overnight, and is often more pronounced on clear nights.

 This ground inversion (the lowest kink in the red line) was expected to warm through by about 10 am.
 The lapse rate up to 2,000 ft follows the dry adiabat (it slopes the same as the orange grid lines, cooling at approximately 3°C for every 1,000 ft) so it is unstable, leading up to a marked second inversion.
 If we could find a thermal, we might climb as high as 2,000 ft.

 With clear skies overnight and a marked frost in the morning, it was pretty chilly on the ground.
-The day started breezy so we flew our Niviuk Roller miniwings.
+The day started breezy so we flew our Niviuk Roller mini wings.
 They are so much fun, and safer than full size paragliders in those kinds of conditions!
+The conditions were also perfect for hang gliders, which fly faster than paragliders so can handle more wind.
 Then the wind calmed, and it became beautifully sunny, so we took out some new wings from our demo fleet.

 Flying along the cliffs the air was noticeably buoyant.
 But out over the sea big gaggles of gulls were climbing even better.
 Over the sea?
 How could that be?